Skip to main content

 The University administration and PA program faculty are developing clinical partners for preceptorships across the City of Oklahoma City and the greater state of Oklahoma.
 Some partnerships are likely to be developed outside of the state of Oklahoma.

-Is the PA program full-time?
+Is the Physician Assistant Program full-time?

 PA education is an extensive professional master’s degree program, and it is a full-time, on-campus endeavor which requires nights and weekends for study and preparation.